 Rockstar Stock Price

-Rockstar/Take-Two Interactive’s stock price has risen by 380% in the last 5 years to 2021.
+Rockstar/Take-Two Interactive’s stock price has risen by 380% in the last 5 years.
 This values Take2 at $20 billion with a stock price of around $170.

 According to Stock Rover, Take-Two Interactive is overvalued because its current Margin of Safety is -17%.
 The Margin of Safety is the calculation investors use to value a company based on its forward discounted cash flow.
 This means that investors may be overpaying for Rockstar stock.